ttacikkaynak/CertMan/README.md

 ### Prerequisites

-This project can be  run with docker-compose and also manually.
+This project can be  run with docker-compose and also manually run on a server which mysql and  python installed.

+Traditional Methods:

+*Install Mysql
+*Download Binaries
+*Create Mysql user and  database

 ```
 #mkdir /appdata/